Is your website Homepage Doing its Job?

 Now that you know your goals and understand your audience, it’s time to think about their journey on your website.
 Like many aspects of planning your website, this requires is a two-pronged approach: First, your audience wants to access valuable information—quickly and easily.
 Second, your company wants to guide visitors to your high-value pages (but never at the expense of the visitor’s needs and user experience).

-Organize your main nav bar and any dropdowns logically.
+Organize your main navigation bar and any dropdowns logically.
 Think about how your visitors will likely use your site, and potential paths to purchase.
 In addition to navbars, think about other links to your inside pages, such as hyperlinks and CTAs.

 6. Design the homepage to look like a homepage.